ORLA*: Mobile Manipulator-Based Object Rearrangement with Lazy A Star: Abstract

 \section{Abstract}

-Effectively performing object rearrangement is an essential skill for mobile manipulators, e.g., setting up a dinner table or organizing a desk.
-A key challenge in such problems is deciding an appropriate manipulation order for objects to effectively untangle dependencies between objects while considering the necessary motions for realizing the manipulations (e.g., pick and place).
+Effectively performing object rearrangement is an essential skill for mobile manipulators, e.g., setting up a dinner table.
+A key challenge in such problems is deciding an appropriate ordering to effectively untangle object-object dependencies while considering the necessary motions for realizing the manipulations (e.g., pick and place).
 To our knowledge, computing time-optimal multi-object rearrangement solutions for mobile manipulators remains a largely untapped research direction.
-In this research, we propose \ours, which leverages delayed (lazy) evaluation in searching for a high-quality object pick and place sequence that considers both end-effector and mobile robot base travel. \ours also supports multi-layered rearrangement tasks considering pile stability using machine learning.
+In this work, we propose \ours, which leverages delayed/lazy evaluation in searching for a high-quality object pick-n-place sequence that considers both end-effector and mobile robot base travel. \ours readily handles multi-layered rearrangement tasks powered by learning-based stability predictions.
 Employing an optimal solver for finding temporary locations for displacing objects, \ours can achieve global optimality.
 Through extensive simulation and ablation study, we confirm the effectiveness of \ours delivering quality solutions for challenging rearrangement instances.
 Supplementary materials are available at: \href{https://gaokai15.github.io/ORLA-Star/} {\texttt{gaokai15.github.io/ORLA-Star/}}